getify/You-Dont-Know-JS/async & performance/apA.md

 Not all steps in your sequences will have just a single (async) task to perform; some will need to perform multiple steps "in parallel" (concurrently).
 A step in a sequence in which multiple sub-steps are processing concurrently is called a `gate(..)` -- there's an `all(..)` alias if you prefer -- and is directly symmetric to native `Promise.all([..])`.

+If all the steps in the `gate(..)` complete successfully, all success messages will be passed to the next sequence step.
+If any of them errors, the whole sequence immediately goes into an error state.

 Consider:

 ```js